When to Call 911

 - If you live in an apartment, have someone meet the paramedics at the lobby door.

 Did you know that the wait time at an urgent care clinic is usually less than those in a hospital emergency department?
 For non-emergency situations consider contacting other health care options.
-These situations might include minor cuts, a mild cough or flu, routine hospital visits, or for information about COVID-19.
+These situations might include minor cuts, a mild cough or flu, or routine hospital visits.

 Non-emergency options for health care include: